Shin'en (spacecraft)

 Shin'en, known before launch as UNITEC-1 or UNISEC Technology Experiment Carrier 1, is a Japanese student spacecraft which was intended to make a flyby of Venus in order to study the effects of interplanetary spaceflight on spacecraft computers.
 In doing so, it was intended to become the first student-built spacecraft to operate beyond geocentric orbit.
-It was operated by UNISEC, a collaboration between several Japanese universities.
+It was operated by University Space Engineering Consortium (UNISEC), a collaboration between several Japanese universities.

 It was launched on 20 May 2010 and contact was lost shortly after.

 Spacecraft

 Shin'en measures 30 by 35 cm, and has a mass of 20 kg.
 It has no attitude control or stabilisation system.
-Power is provided by solar cells attached to the outside of the spacecraft, which will produce around 25 Watts of electricity.
+Power was to be provided by solar cells attached to the outside of the spacecraft, which were to produce around 25 Watts of electricity.

-The primary payload of Shin'en consists of six university-built computers, which will be tested in interplanetary space for robustness against the radiation and extremes of temperature.
+The primary payload of Shin'en consists of six university-built computers, which were to be tested in interplanetary space for robustness against the radiation and extremes of temperature.
 The spacecraft also carries a camera, and a radiation counter.
-In order to simplify the system and reduce cost, a low power communications system will be used.
-It will broadcast a continuous wave with a data transfer rate of one bit per second.
+In order to simplify the system and reduce cost, a low power communications system was used.
+It was to broadcast a continuous wave with a data transfer rate of one bit per second.
 UNISEC has invited amateur radio operators to assist in collecting data from the spacecraft.